open-spaced-repetition/srs-benchmark/README.md

 ## Dataset

-The dataset for the FSRS benchmark comes from 20 thousand people who use Anki, a flashcard app.
+The dataset for the SRS benchmark comes from 20 thousand people who use Anki, a flashcard app.
 In total, this dataset contains information about ~1.5 billion reviews of flashcards.
 The full dataset is hosted on Hugging Face Datasets: [open-spaced-repetition/FSRS-Anki-20k](https://huggingface.co/datasets/open-spaced-repetition/FSRS-Anki-20k).

 ## Evaluation

 ### Data Split

-In the FSRS benchmark, we use a tool called `TimeSeriesSplit`.
+In the SRS benchmark, we use a tool called `TimeSeriesSplit`.
 This is part of the [sklearn](https://scikit-learn.org/) library used for machine learning.
 The tool helps us split the data by time: older reviews are used for training and newer reviews for testing.
 That way, we don't accidentally cheat by giving the algorithm future information it shouldn't have.
 In practice, we use past study sessions to predict future ones.
 This makes `TimeSeriesSplit` a good fit for our benchmark.

 Note: TimeSeriesSplit will remove the first split from evaluation.
 This is because the first split is used for training, and we don't want to evaluate the algorithm on the same data it was trained on.

 ### Metrics

-We use two metrics in the FSRS benchmark to evaluate how well these algorithms work: log loss and a custom RMSE that we call RMSE (bins).
+We use two metrics in the SRS benchmark to evaluate how well these algorithms work: log loss and a custom RMSE that we call RMSE (bins).

 - Log Loss (also known as Binary Cross Entropy): Utilized primarily for its applicability in binary classification problems, log loss serves as a measure of the discrepancies between predicted probabilities of recall and review outcomes (1 or 0).
 It quantifies how well the algorithm approximates the true recall probabilities, making it an important metric for model evaluation in spaced repetition systems.
-- Weighted Root Mean Square Error in Bins (RMSE (bins)): This is a metric engineered for the FSRS benchmark.
+- Weighted Root Mean Square Error in Bins (RMSE (bins)): This is a metric engineered for the SRS benchmark.
 In this approach, predictions and review outcomes are grouped into bins based on three features: the interval length, the number of reviews, and the number of lapses.
 Within each bin, the squared difference between the average predicted probability of recall and the average recall rate is calculated.
 These values are then weighted according to the sample size in each bin, and then the final weighted root mean square error is calculated.
 This metric provides a nuanced understanding of model performance across different probability ranges.

 Smaller is better.
 If you are unsure what metric to look at, look at RMSE (bins).
 That value can be interpreted as "the average difference between the predicted probability of recalling a card and the measured probability".
 For example, if RMSE (bins)=0.05, it means that that algorithm is, on average, wrong by 5% when predicting the probability of recall.